selimslab/selimslab.github.io/_NOTES/arts/philosophy/stupidity.md

 tags: phil psy
 ---

-Bad judgement

-Choosing an inappropriate model to interpret reality

-Either lacking the correct model, or not considering it even if you are aware

-Being dumb is different from stupidity, its more like lacking the mental capacity

-Ignorance isn’t stupidity.
-Smart or educated people can also be very stupid
+Stupidity is not ignorance, smart or educated people can also be very stupid

+Its thoughts not matching reality, using the wrong mental model

+Here is reality and there are your thoughts, the gap is stupidity

+Leads to bad judgement

 Hanlon’s Razor, think stupidity before malice